 Cancellation fee of 100% of the tour costs.

 Cancellation Cover through Travel Insurance

-5.2 We strongly recommend that you arrange comprehensive travel insurance cover at the time of booking, to dovetail with our T's & C's.
+5.2 We strongly recommend that you arrange comprehensive travel insurance cover at the time of booking, including cancellation cover, to dovetail with our T's & C's.

 5.3 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.
 YellowWood Adventures are happy to provide a written statement for your insurance company confirming the details of your cancellation and summary of all funds paid.